The Modular Monolith: A Practical Middle Ground

 #Architecture#JavaScript#Node.js

-What Even Is a Modular Monolith?
+What a Modular Monolith Is

 A modular monolith is a single deployable application where the code is organized into well-defined, loosely coupled modules — each with clear boundaries, its own internal logic, and explicit interfaces for communication with other modules.